gonzojive/sbcl/src/pcl/BOOTSTRAP.markdown

 ## declarations.lisp

-Specials proclaimations for PCL.
+Specials proclamations for PCL.
 Not all specials are declared here but a lot of them are

 ## early-low.lisp